east-winds/east-winds.github.io/index.md

 <br>

-**We are recruiting PhD, MS and undergraduate students to join the lab!**
+**We are recruiting across all levels--PhD, MS and undergraduate students, and staff researchers!**

 Please see the [academic programs and mentoring opportunities](/mentoring/) page for more information.